modelon-community/Assimulo/doc/sphinx/source/tutorial.rst

 Explicit Problems (Commonly ODEs)
 =================================

-In the next few sections it will be shown how the use the solver CVode to solve an explicit ordinary differential equation (commonly ODE) on the form,
+In the next few sections we show how to use the solver CVode for solving an explicit ordinary differential equation (commonly ODE) on the form,

 .. math::